Skip to main content

 Using a virtual machine (VM)

-On its download page, Centreon provides a ready-to-use virtual machine.
-This virtual machine is available in OVA format for VMware environments and OVF format for Oracle VirtualBox.
-It is based on the Alma Linux 8 operating system and includes a Centreon installation that allows you to easily start your first monitoring.
+On its download page, Centreon provides ready-to-use virtual machines.
+These virtual machines are available for VMware environments and for Oracle VirtualBox.
+They are based on the Alma Linux 9 and Debian 12 operating systems and include a Centreon installation that allows you to easily start your first monitoring.

-The VM uses the Thin Provision option to save as much free space as possible on the disk (this is best practice).
+The VMs use the Thin Provision option to save as much free space as possible on the disk (this is best practice).

 Prerequisites